 In this paper, we have introduced \emph{neural module networks}, which provide a general-purpose framework for learning collections of neural modules which can be dynamically assembled into arbitrary deep networks.
 We have demonstrated that this approach achieves state-of-the-art performance on existing datasets for visual question answering, performing especially well on questions answered by an object or an attribute.
 Additionally, we have introduced a new dataset of highly compositional questions about simple arrangements of shapes, and shown that our approach substantially outperforms previous work.

 So far we have maintained a strict separation between predicting network structures and learning network parameters.
 It is easy to imagine that these two problems might be solved jointly, with uncertainty maintained over network structures throughout training and decoding.
 This might be accomplished either with a monolithic network, by using some higher-level mechanism to ``attend'' to relevant portions of the computation, or else by integrating with existing tools for learning semantic parsers \cite{Krish2013Grounded}.
-We describe first steps toward joint learning of module behavior and a parser in a follow-up to this work \cite{andreas16naacl}.

 The fact that our neural module networks can be trained to produce predictable outputs---even when freely composed---points toward a more general paradigm of ``programs'' built from neural networks.
 In this paradigm, network designers (human or automated) have access to a standard kit of neural parts from which to construct models for performing complex reasoning tasks.
-While visual question answering provides a natural testbed for this approach, its usefulness is potentially much broader, extending to queries about documents and structured knowledge bases or more general function approximation and signal processing.
+While visual question answering provides a natural testbed for this approach, its usefulness is potentially much broader, extending to queries about documents and structured knowledge bases or more general signal processing and function approximation.